Life Hacks - Do You Have Extensions?

 3. Brushing your hair wet!

 This is THE MOST IMPORTANT section in this entire post if you are seriously wanting to grow your hair.
 Yes, once you get out of the shower and start viciously brushing away at your wet hair to remove knots, your hair is at a very weak state.
-However, when is your hair going to be the easiest to brush and most naturally separated?
-When you go swimming and you're under water, your hair is naturally separated by the water!!
-But the moment you get out of the pool you've got a nasty mess of hair clumped together.
-So at which state should you be brushing your hair?
-NEVER after you just get out of the shower.
+However, picture this: When you go swimming and you're under water, your hair is naturally separated by the water, but the moment you get out of the pool you've got a nasty mess of hair clumped together.
+So at which state should you be brushing your hair?!
+It's NEVER after you just get out of the shower!
 Let it air dry and then work through it with your fingers.
-But my real key to all of it is while my hair is completely submerged in the shower water, I lather my hair with lots of conditioner and section off my hair and brush it.
+But my real KEY to all of it is while my hair is completely submerged in the shower water, I lather my hair with lots of conditioner and section off my hair and brush it while running under the water.
 I do not brush it again until it's done air-drying (if then) and then style it.
-But I'm serisou, brushing my hair while wet is the reason it's even long at all.

 NOT REAL.
 Unfortunately, they never are in any case.
-Vitamins may or may not help, but it certainly won't be a drastic change.
+Vitamins may or may not help, but it certainly won't be a drastic change in speed.
 I tried that.
 It just takes tons of practical, intentional steps that I have listed for you below.

 Finally, my personal SOLUTIONS: